 Scholarships help you focus on what's important.
 Namely, getting that college degree — not how you'll pay for it.

 Whether you're a college-bound high school student or already attending a college or university, Army ROTC has scholarships available ranging from 4 years to 2 years.
 There are only two ways to earn a 4 year scholarship; the National High School Scholarship Program and the Minutman Campaign.
-We can only offer 3 year scholarships at the university level.
+We only offer 3 year scholarships at the university level.

 GRFD-2 year.
 Do not have to elect Army National Guard or Army Reserve until MS IV year.

 Dedicated Army National Guard/Reserve-3 year.
 Must elect either the Army National Guard or Army Reserve at the time the scholarship packet is being submitted.

 Minuteman Scholarship-4 year.
 Enlisted Soldiers in the Army National Guard or Army Reserve can be nominated for this type of scholarship by their unit, a recruiter, Army ROTC, the Civilian Aid to the Secretary of the Army (CASA) or the Army Reserve Ambassador (ARA).